Justin Regan RNOncology Nurse and Transplant Survivor

 Her outpatient clinical practice is devoted to caring for people affected by graft-versus-host disease (GVHD).
 As Co-Director of the Multidisciplinary GVHD Clinic, she partners with oncologists, hematologists, nurses, and other experts to provide patients with comprehensive care to effectively address their symptoms.

-Jacqueline Mays DDS, MHSc, PhDNational Institutes of Health
+Jacqueline Mays DDS, MHSc, PhDNIH, National Institute of Dental and Craniofacial Research

 Jacqueline Mays DDS, MHSc, PhD